CRSA FAQs

 For example, a group may know someone who is able to provide ‘on arrival’ accommodation free of charge, or heavily discounted, thus making the amount required significantly lower than paying for a serviced apartment.

-For an overview of the likely financial commitment of CSGs, please see page 21 of the CRISP Application Guidebook.
+For an overview of the likely financial commitment of CSGs, please review the CRISP Group Preparation Guidebook.

 How much should my group aim to fundraise?